FernandoVerderame/backend/README.md

-# BoolBnB
+# Holiday Houses

-BoolBnB is a full-fledged application dedicated to the search and management of B&B accommodations.
+Holiday Houses is a full-fledged application dedicated to the search and management of B&B accommodations.
 The platform offers a registration-free experience for users interested in renting, allowing them to search and view B&B listings without any hassle.
 Once users find a property of interest, they can communicate directly with the owner through the platform, asking for further details without the need to log in.

 ## Key Features